 At first glance, dog warts and skin tags may appear the same: small, flesh-colored lumps on your dog’s skin can be hard to differentiate; however, there are a few differences that will help clue you in and identify dog warts.

 - Warts may be darker or lighter than the surrounding skin, and lumpy like a head of cauliflower.
 Skin tags tend to blend in.
 Skin tags are flesh-colored and small.

 - Warts are rounder, with a thicker base close to the skin.
 Skin tags will be more tear-shaped and hang from a stalk.
 They usually dangle away from the body on a stalk that is smaller around than the lump.

 - Warts can be anywhere, but since they come from a contagious virus, they’re more likely to show up on the face and feet, where they come in contact with other dogs.
 Skin tags congregate in areas of friction or irritation, so between the legs and body, on the chest and the lower legs.

-Are there locations that make it tricky/risky to remove a dog wart? (near eyes, nose, etc)
+Are there locations that make it tricky/risky to remove a dog wart? (near eyes, nose, etc.)

 Can dog warts just go away on their own?
-In which case does this happen and how do I know?
+In which case does this happen, and how do I know?

-Disclaimer: This website's content is not meant to be a substitute for veterinary care, diagnosis, or treatment.
-Always consult with your veterinarian to determine the best course of action.
+Disclaimer: This website's content is not a substitute for veterinary care.
+Always consult with your veterinarian for healthcare decisions.
 Read More.